bdcampbell.net

 Political boundaries in only two hundred lines of code

-By the end of my high school senior year, I had learned to revision programming code much better than I could revision a term paper.
-Inefficiencies jumped out at me as I reviewed a print out of my code.
+By the end of my high school senior year, I had learned to revise programming code much better than I could revise a term paper.
+Inefficiencies jumped out at me as I reviewed a printout of my code.
 I was well behind on my senior year science project (I had won an award in the state science fair with my junior year contribution).
-The only way to finish something respectable while dealing with Senioritis was to make it an self-assigned interesting programming assignment.
+The only way to finish something respectable while dealing with Senioritis was to make it a self-assigned interesting programming assignment.
 Did I tell you I loved maps?
 Crazy about maps.
 Something about my mind's eye being able to experience a place (fictitiously, of course) from a map of it made maps the source of much pleasure (even more so now that travel is part of the experience).
 I decided to take the map of Connecticut and break city boundaries into line graphics that could be drawn on the Apple 2e (this is not a story of code reuse if it seems we're headed that way).
 That looked really nice.

 In a questionable move, I decided to write an algorithm that would set political boundaries based on map characteristics (and a table of town populations).
 I didn't know about the famous map coloring problem (in fact, I didn't define anything as problems - just opportunities :).
 I did no research into potential political allocation algorithms.
 I just banged out an elegant algorithm (using my new found iteration skills) that was at the core of a map coloring program that showed newly developed political boundaries.
 I changed the number of electoral seats in the House of Representatives from four to five to six to (well, all the way up to fourteen) and let the algorithm determine which towns would be assigned to which districts.
 The maps were gorgeous.
 I tested the algorithm on the counties of New York state.
 They looked good too.
 I made a cool poster explaining my approach and displaying the maps.
 At the Connecticut State Science Fair, I won an advanced scientific calculator from a woman who had lost her husband and said he would have liked my exhibit.
 I was pleased with myself.
 Then, two of my so-called buddies pointed out to me how useful my algorithm would be for a bomb-dropping planning session (it was true that my algorithm also found the center of each district's population geographically so that a capitol could be built there).
 It bugged me for weeks that those boys were of almost pure German heritage and too enamored in the wars their ancestors had supposedly lost.
 The surprise from that project was the fact that so much could be done in so few lines of code.
 The lesson was that you might never anticipate the evil your invention could be ultimately used for.